 Basic Symbols

 At the heart of every chemical equation lie the elements and compounds that participate in the reaction.
-These are represented by their chemical symbols and formulas, respectively.
-For example, hydrogen is represented by H, oxygen by O, and water by H2O.
+But these are represented by their chemical symbols and formulas, respectively.
+Even so, for example, hydrogen is represented by H, oxygen by O, and water by H2O.
 The formulas indicate the types and numbers of atoms present in a molecule.

 The plus sign (+) is used to separate multiple reactants or products.
 It signifies "reacts with" when placed between reactants and "and" when placed between products.
 The arrow (→) is one of the most fundamental symbols, indicating the direction of the reaction.
 It points from the reactants to the products, signifying the transformation that occurs.